 Marketers can reinforce value by actively investing in the components that are felt as valuable, such as:

-• Brand Recognition and brand awareness: Your brand needs to be instantly recognisable.
-The world’s most valuable brands establish a well-defined and unique purpose, consistently communicating to their customers through digital marketing, advertising and communications.
-Aim to create positive, strong and unique brand attributes that your customers will retain in their minds.
+- Brand Recognition and brand awareness: Your brand needs to be instantly recognisable.
+The world’s most valuable brands establish a well-defined and unique purpose.
+They’re consistent with their digital marketing, advertising, and communications.
+Aim to create positive, strong, and unique brand attributes that your customers will remember.

-• Brand loyalty: This could be viewed as the measure of the connection between your brand and your customers.
+- Brand loyalty: This is the measure of the connection between your brand and your customers.
 How likely are they to consistently choose your brand over competitors, and what can you do to ensure this?

-• Effective communication: Today, customers want brands that are effective communicators and that offer engaging online and offline conversations.
-Social media is a fantastic tool enabling brands to build meaningful relationships with their customer base and communicate directly with their customers.
-Be sure to stay in touch with your customers, flex your communication skills and listen and respond to any feedback you might get.
+- Effective communication: Today, customers want brands that are effective communicators that offer engaging online and offline conversations.
+Social media is a fantastic tool for building meaningful and direct relationships with customers.
+Be sure to stay in touch with your customers, flex your communication skills, and listen and respond to any feedback.

-• Brand association: Your brand should stand out from the crowd, and your brand’s culture should remain consistent across your beliefs, values, UPS and so on.
-Today’s most valuable brands focus on building a brand experience which differentiates them from their competitors and has unique, positive, and memorable brand associations.
+- Brand association: Your brand should stand out from the crowd, and your brand’s culture should remain consistent across your beliefs, values, USP, and so on.
+Today’s most valuable brands focus on building a brand experience which differentiates them from their competitors.
+They have unique, positive, and memorable brand associations.
 These associations with people, places, and things define positive brand association and are what customers will buy into.

-• Authenticity: Valuable brands have established trust with their customers and communicate candidly through authentic messaging that aligns with their voice, values, mission and the aspirations of their customers.
-Social media is the perfect place for you to flex your authenticity, demonstrate how you enact your values and create real-world impact.
+- Authenticity: Valuable brands have established trust with their customers.
+They communicate candidly through authentic messaging that aligns with their voice, values, mission, and the customer aspirations.
+Social media is the perfect place for you to flex your authenticity, demonstrate how you enact your values, and create real-world impact.

 How do you build brand value?